Sarah-Bue/knit-space/README.md

     - Go to *Settings* > *Reveal ConfigVars* and update the following information:
         - SECRET_KEY
         - DATABASE_URL
+        - CLOUDINARY_URL (if using Cloudinary)
 4. Deploy the project.
     - Go to *Deploy* and specify deployment details.
     - Select *GitHub* as the *Deployment Method*.
         - When prompted to *Connect to GitHub*, find your repository and click *Connect*.
     - Select either *Automatic Deploys* or *Manual Deploys* and click *Deploy Branch*.
-5. Once deployment is complete, click *View* for the deployed project.
+5. Once deployment is complete, click *View* or *Open App* for the deployed project.

 [Back to top ⇧](#knitspace)